-To the same pan, add a little more oil if needed, onion, and mushrooms and sauté over medium high heat – stirring constantly, until tender, about 3 minutes.
-Add the remaining veggies, add the dried chilies if you like -and lower heat to medium, and sauté, tossing & stirring for 3-5 minutes until just tender or al dente.
+- To the same pan, add a little more oil if needed, onion, and mushrooms and sauté over medium-high heat – stirring constantly, until tender, about 3 minutes.
+Add the remaining veggies, add the dried red chilies if you like -and lower heat to medium, and sauté, tossing & stirring for 3-5 minutes until just tender or al dente.
 Tender, but vibrant and still slightly crisp!

-Add the Szechuan Sauce, starting with ¼ cup and adding more to taste.
+- Add the Szechuan Sauce, starting with ¼ cup and adding more to taste.
+If you are cooking more than one batch, you’ll need to multiply the sauce accordingly.
 Cook the sauce 2 minutes, letting it thicken a bit.
 Toss in the crispy tofu ( or shrimp or chicken) right at the end, just to warm it up.

-Divide among two bowls.
+- Divide among bowls.
 Sprinkle with sesame seeds and scallions.
 Add chili flakes for more heat.